kaltura/playkit-js-ui/README.md

 ## Running the Tests

-Tests can be run locally via [Karma], which will run on Chrome, Firefox and Safari.
+Tests can be ran locally via [Karma], which will run on Chrome, Firefox, and Safari.

 [karma]: https://karma-runner.github.io/1.0/index.html